-The Sierra Designs High Side Tent (available Feb 1, 2018) is a single person, double walled tent that’s a big step up in comfort from a bivy sack.
+The Sierra Designs High Side Tent is a single person, double-wall tent that’s a big step up in comfort from a bivy sack.
 While it features excellent ventilation and a side vestibule, one of the stand-out features of this tent are its tent poles, which collapse down to 12.5″, making them extra convenient to pack for bikepacking or backpacking trips where you have very limited storage space.
-Still at 2 lbs, 4 oz (minimum), the High Side is not as lightweight as many other one or two person tent and shelter options available.

 Specs at a Glance